Snowblind019/Terraform-Foundry/README.md

 I run each lab first, then document it here, so this repo is the record of what I actually did rather than a rewrite of the official docs.

-Target: HashiCorp Certified Terraform Associate (004).
+Passed the HashiCorp Certified Terraform Associate (004) exam on September 21, 2026.
+The course is complete and every lab is documented.

 **95 labs across 6 sections.**